 In this part there is also a rack made of wooden laths and iron netting.
 Under the rack there is a cucumber plant.
 Tendrils of the cucumber plant grow (and are led) through the holes of the iron netting.

 In the middle part there are bush beans and stake beans growing.
 First bean harvest was at June 12.

 At each stake there are 5 or 6 bean plants in a lowered plant bed.
 Plants grow in a mixture of garden soil and compost.
 There is hay around the bean plants.
 Hay prevents the garden soil from drying out fast.
 A lowered plant bed eases watering; water flows towards the roots of the bean plants (and does not “flow aside away”).

 In the rear part, there are potato plants growing.

 In the corner of the rear part there are 2 compost containers, next to each other, made of square paving stones (30 centimeters, 12 inch).
 In the front container there is fresh plant material.
 In the rear container there is converted compost.
 More info about these containers in tip 1.

 The green plastic compost container at the end of my garden is used as a tool storage (for a hoe, rake, spade etcetera).

 In the front area of the garden there are 2 compost containers (next to each other) made of paving stones.
 The right side container has fresh plant material.
-In the left side container there is compost.
+The left side container is empty now.
+Soon half composted plant material will be transported from the right side container to the left side container.

-In the garden there is a greenhouse made of white bricks.
+Behind the strawberry plants there is a greenhouse made of white bricks.
 The soil level in the greenhouse is about 2 feet below the soil level in the garden.
 On top of the greenhouse there are transparent corrugated plates.

 The front garden is towards south.
-On this photo a part of the front garden at May 1, 2019.
-All bulb plants have finished blooming.
-Bulb plants will be taken out and summer flower plants will be put in the soil after May 15.
+On this photo a part of the front garden at July 1, 2019.
+Many summer flower plants.